kwilliamson34/arch-upskill/posts/nextjs.md

 Moving to the App Router may be the first time using React features that Next.js builds on top of such as Server Components, Suspense, and more.

-In switching from PR to AR, here were the main differences:
+While [switching from PR to AR](https://nextjs.org/docs/pages/building-your-application/upgrading/app-router-migration), here were the main differences:

-- AR relies more on co-location anf file hierarchy than explicit component references
+- AR relies more on co-location and file hierarchy than explicit component references
+- `getServerSideProps`, `getStaticProps` and `getStaticPaths` are no longer recommended

 ### Errors